MicrosoftDocs/customer-voice/fp-docs/get-started.md

 Microsoft Forms Pro is generally available on July 1, 2019.
 To try Forms Pro, you can sign up for a free 30-day trial.
 After the trial period, you will need a paid license to continue using Microsoft Forms Pro.
 For information about purchasing Forms Pro, see [Purchase Microsoft Forms Pro](purchase.md).

+1. Open [https://formspro.microsoft.com](https://formspro.microsoft.com/) in a web browser.

+2. Select **Get started**.

+3. Enter your email address and follow the wizard to complete the sign-up process.

    > [!NOTE]
-    > - A Microsoft work account is required for trying the Forms Pro preview.
+   > - A Microsoft work or school account is required for trying the Forms Pro preview.
-    > - Forms Pro preview is not available for school accounts.
    > - If you get an error while signing up for Forms Pro preview, contact your administrator to enable the Forms Pro preview in your tenant.
    > - Users who participated in the Microsoft Forms Pro public preview program are automatically converted into the 30-day trial until July 30, 2019.

 ### Opt out of trial